 EGIDs - the most common of them is called eosinophilic esophagitis - are disorders that result from extra white blood cells in your child’s digestive tract.
 This causes inflammation and swelling, which can result in pain and discomfort.
-He may also have trouble swallowing.
+They may also have trouble swallowing.

-There's no cure for EGIDs, but medications like steroids can lower the number of white blood cells in his gut and ease symptoms.
+There's no cure for EGIDs, but medications like steroids can lower the number of white blood cells in their gut and ease symptoms.
 A class of drugs called proton pump inhibitors (PPIs) reduce acid production in the stomach and have been found to be able to reduce esophageal inflammation in some patients with EoE.
 The doctor may suggest cutting out certain foods that could be causing allergic reactions, or other special diets.
 A severe case may require use of a feeding tube.

 Children with celiac disease have a serious reaction when they eat gluten, a protein in wheat, barley, and rye.
-This disorder can damage the small intestine and keep your child's body from absorbing nutrients in his food.
+This disorder can damage the small intestine and keep your child's body from absorbing nutrients in their food.

 Following a gluten-free diet is the only treatment for celiac disease.
 It will likely stop damage to the intestine help heal any that has already happened.

 Inflammatory Bowel Disease (IBD)